Chase Atlantic: 2016–2018: EPs and debut studio album

 In January 2016, Chase Atlantic released "Obsessive".
 They followed up with their third EP, Paradise, in February 2016, which they promoted extensively.

 In January 2017, Chase Atlantic released their fourth EP, Part One, to coincide with their signing with Warner Bros.
 Records.
 This was followed by Part Two in March 2017.
 In mid-2017, the band announced their first tour of the United States, opening for Sleeping with Sirens' Gossip: Up Close & Personal Tour.
 Chase Atlantic released Part Three in September 2017.

 Their self-titled debut album, Chase Atlantic, was released in October 2017.
 Later in 2017, they went on a headlining tour in the United States, where they played 16 shows across 11 states, followed by an Australian tour opening for Blackbear.
-Later on March 13, 2025, "Swim" became their first song to reach 1 billion streams on Spotify.
+In March 2025, "Swim" became their first song to reach 1 billion streams on Spotify.

 In 2018, the band continued touring the United States by opening for singer Lights and playing US and UK festivals, including Bonnaroo, Vans Warped Tour 2018, and Reading/Leeds Festival 2018.

 They released standalone singles "Numb to the Feeling" and "Tidal Wave" in mid-2018.
 Later that year, they also left Warner Brothers Records and went independent.